 Scroll To See More Images

-Hosting a big-deal holiday like Thanksgiving can feel like a blessing and a curse.
-On one hand, it’s nice not to have to travel during one of the craziest times of the year, and it can be cozy and fun to have friends and family all gather at your place.
+The holidays are great—who doesn’t want to get together with friends and family and eat and drink for hours?
+But hosting an event like Thanksgiving can also feel like a blessing and a curse.
+Sure, it’s nice not to have to travel during one of the craziest times of the year, and it can be cozy to have friends and family come to you.
 On the other hand, it’s a hell of a lot of work.
 Cooking for a big group requires a lot of forethought, time, and prep—not to mention the costs of all that food and booze can add up quickly.

-But it’s possible to make this daunting undertaking a little bit more manageable.
+But before you throw in the towel on playing host, just know it’s possible to make this daunting undertaking a little bit more manageable.
 If you’re a first-time host, avoid rookie mistakes by stealing tips from experts who have tons of experience planning and executing flawless meals and events for large groups.
 Instead of learning through your own trial and error, learn through theirs.

 Below, get seven helpful hints for how to juggle the many tasks involved with hosting—and up your odds of throwing an amazing Thanksgiving.